SamWindell/Signet/docs/usage.md

 ## POSITIONALS:
 `input-files TEXT ...`
 The audio files to process.
-You can specify more than one of these.
-Each input-file you specify has to be a file, directory or a glob pattern.
-You can exclude a pattern by beginning it with a dash. e.g. "-\*.wav" would exclude all .wav files that are in the current directory.
-If you specify a directory, all files within it will be considered input-files, but subdirectories will not be searched.
-You can use the --recursive flag to make signet search all subdirectories too.
+Each input must be a path to an existing file or directory; signet does not do glob expansion itself, so rely on your shell or pipe in paths from a tool like fd.
+If a directory is given, all audio files directly inside it are processed; use --recursive to also descend into subdirectories.
+Use - to read paths from stdin (one per line, or NUL-separated).
+If you pipe paths into signet without specifying any input-files, stdin is read automatically.
+Use --exclude to drop unwanted paths from the gathered set.

 ## OPTIONS:
 `--version`